 Critical gaps in comfort also exist for biking in District One, especially among, women, transit users, and residents with low incomes.
 In this survey, 46% of men, 58% of women, 56% of transit users, and 44% of low-income residents responded that they do not feel safe and comfortable biking in their community.
 Of all survey groups, transit users are least likely to feel safe while biking in their communities.

-People who do not feel safe and comfortable biking in their community...
+People who do not feel safe and comfortable biking in their community.

-Transit users are least likely to feel safe while biking in their communities
+Transit users are less likely than people who do not ride transit to feel safe walking or biking in their communities.